Can you believe you can build a DIY bar cart from a single board?? Read on to find out how.

 Okay that’s enough pictures…I may have gotten carried away haha.
-Be sure to check out the video tutorial and the whole playlist for all the 2×4 and More projects below, but first, I’d love it if you’d pin this for later! 🙂
+Be sure to check out the video tutorial and all the 2×4 and More projects below, but first, I’d love it if you’d pin this for later! 🙂

 garden arbor | Remodelaholic